AndrewFall/andrewfall/index.md

 - Ubuntu
 - AWS

-I can implement literyly everything, related to the web development.
+I can implement literaly everything, related to the web development.

 ### Acceptable crypto